ordina-jworks/ordina-jworks.github.io/_posts/2019-04-14-istio-service-mesh-s2s.md

 For a normal user, this is fine, since they can easily reauthenticate once the token expires.
 In services, reauthentication mechanisms tend to be a bit harder to set up and often result in hard to debug issues.

-Introducting service to service authentication through mutual trusted certificates.
+Introducing service to service authentication through mutual trusted certificates.
 This approach uses public certificate and private key pairs to generate trust between services.
 When a service is started, a service specific certificate is generated and provided to the service.
 The service exposes this certificate and connecting services (clients) can validate it.